-- City staff will continue to utilize the feedback received from the most recent survey results on education efforts and will continue to evaluate the understanding of target behaviors.
-Target areas are listed in 4.2 above. - Continue Eeducatione and behavior change efforts for the general public utilizing social media, the City newsletter, and the City's website as staff time and opportunity allows. - The City has "No Dumping" stencils that can be made available to volunteers for marking around catch basins.
-City staff will look at options for soliciting help from community volunteers to assist with these markings, perhaps as part of an upcoming social media campaign. - (including overburdened communities or school age children) and/or businesses (including home-based or mobile businesses) on: - General impacts of stormwater on surface waters including impacts from impervious surfaces. - LID principles and LID BMPs.
+- City staff will continue to utilize the feedback received from the most recent survey results on education efforts.
+Target areas are listed in 4.2 above. - Continue education and behavior change efforts for the general public utilizing social media, the City newsletter, and the City's website as staff time and opportunity allows. - The City has "No Dumping" stencils that can be made available to volunteers for marking around catch basins.
+City staff will look at options for soliciting help from community volunteers to assist with these markings, perhaps as part of an upcoming social media campaign.